 The H3 SoC from Allwinner is meant for OTT boxes and is therefore its reference design is not accompanied by a separate PMIC (power management IC) unlike A series Allwinner SoCs (A10, A20, A64, …).
 No PMIC means also that there’s no battery charging/monitoring implemented so H3 is not that much suited for mobile devices.
 On the other hand some pretty cheap H3 boards were released that can be driven with rather low consumption and therefore combining H3 devices with a battery became a real use case with boards like Orange Pi One/Lite, NanoPi NEO and Neo AIR.

 As usual SoC and device information can be found in Linux-sunxi wiki.
 Same applies to status of mainlining kernel efforts.
 Adding to the usual SoC feature set (I2C, SPI, PWM, UART, SDIO, GPIO and so on) H3 has one USB OTG port, 3 real USB host ports (not exposed on all devices), Fast- and Gigabit Ethernet capablities (board specific), a Mali400MP2 GPU and Allwinner’s video encoding/decoding engine.

 When CPU or GPU cores are fully utilized H3 tends to overheat over time like any other popular ARM SoC released within the last 2-3 years.
-With Armbian we provide sane dvfs settings (dynamic voltage frequency scaling) that help a lot with throttling but in case you plan to operate your H3 device constantly under high load please check Armbian forums first since boards behave differently (related to voltage regulation and PCB size and design – some use copper layers to spread the heat away from the SoC).
+With Armbian we provide sane dvfs (dynamic voltage frequency scaling) settings that help a lot with throttling.
+In case you plan to operate your H3 device constantly under high load please check Armbian forums first since boards behave differently (related to voltage regulation and PCB size and design – some use copper layers to spread the heat away from the SoC).
 Also consider applying a heatsink to the SoC (a fan should not be necessary unless you want to do number crunching on your board and then you obviously chose the wrong device).

 You find some differentiation criteria regarding supported H3 devices as well as an overview/history of H3 software support in our forums or use Jean-Luc’s nice comparison table (both slightly outdated since more H3 devices have been released in the meantime).